dsayswhat/cookbook/memory-bank/activeContext.md

   - Configured custom theme variables for colors, typography, and spacing
   - Created custom utility for recipe container sizing
   - Implemented responsive layouts for all pages
+- GitHub Pages will be used for deployment
+  - Will use project pages approach with a `gh-pages` branch
+  - Will implement GitHub Actions workflow for automated deployment
+  - Will configure path prefixing to handle subdirectory hosting

 ## Questions/Considerations
 1. Should PDF generation happen at build time or on-demand?